-The following table sets out the names of the nominees for election as directors, the offices they hold within the Company, their principal occupations, the length of time they have served as directors of the Company, the members of each standing committee of the Board of Directors and the number of Common shares of the Company and its subsidiaries beneficially owned, directly or indirectly, or controlled or directed by each proposed director.
+The following table sets out the names of the nominees for election as directors, the offices they hold within the Company, their principal occupations, the length of time they have served as directors of the Company, the members of each standing committee of the Board of Directors (the "Board") and the number of Common shares of the Company and its subsidiaries beneficially owned, directly or indirectly, or controlled or directed by each proposed director.

-The information as to shares and other securities beneficially owned has been provided by the directors themselves and, unless otherwise indicated, is current as of the date of this Circular.
+The information as to shares and other securities beneficially owned has been provided by the directors themselves and, unless otherwise indicated, is current as of the record date (June 7, 2021).